Dortmund beat Gladbach 2-1 to restore nine-point lead

 Reus had the best chance when a lightning quick passing move left the Gladbach defence completely exposed, but his shot was blocked by goalkeeper Yann Sommer.

-The 18-year-old has now scored six goals and set up another seven in a sparkling season so far.
+The 18-year-old, who has three England caps, has now scored six goals and set up another seven in a sparkling season so far.

 Dortmund's lead was shortlived, however, with Christoph Kramer scoring on his comeback after six weeks out injured in first-half stoppage time with the visitors first real chance.